 Polls are Power.
 The real-world influence of applied research.

 (Halifax, October 3, 2019) I'm reposting this blog from 2015.... since we're in election season in Canada.
 This year's polls have been quite flat since the Writ dropped, despite some pretty interesting revelations about the leaders and some "hot" issues.
-My observations about the importance of polls as tools to shape outcomes seems to be even more true today than it was in 2015.
+My observations about the importance of polls as tools to shape outcomes are even more true today than in 2015.

 I have an unusual disease.
 I love elections.
 This is not my fault.
 My father was a provincial politician (elected for 20 years), so policy and strategy were normal topics of discussion around the dinner table in our family.
 I worked on my father's campaigns, long before I could vote.

 The first election I was able to vote in was the 1988 federal election.
 The ballot box question was free trade.
 I was a political science student at McGill at the time and I remember feeling very bold when I decided not to support Dad’s party federally.
 Since that election, I have voted for all three major Canadian parties at one time or another, either federally or provincially.
 (I am not alone: I have seen statistics that suggest anywhere from 60%-85% of Canadians do not have a "hard" commitment to a single party.)